VeeraAshish/Amazon-Clone/README.md

-# This is a Amazon an clone
+# This is an Amazon clone